Security-Onion-Solutions/securityonion-docs/introduction.rst

 All of these analysis tools work together to provide efficient and comprehensive analysis capabilities.
 For example, here's one potential workflow:

      - Go to the :ref:`alerts` page and review any unacknowledged alerts.
+     - Use :ref:`detections` to tune your rules to increase the signal-to-noise ratio.
      - Review :ref:`dashboards` for anything that looks suspicious.
      - Once you've found something that you want to investigate, you might want to pivot to :ref:`hunt` to expand your search and look for additional logs relating to the source and destination IP addresses.
      - If any of those alerts or logs look interesting, you might want to pivot to :ref:`pcap` to review the full packet capture for the entire stream.